Author bio section

 I am the author of this blog and also a top-producing Loan Officer and CEO of InstaMortgage Inc, the fastest-growing mortgage company in America.
 All the advice is based on my experience of helping thousands of homebuyers and homeowners.
 We are a mortgage company and will help you with all your mortgage needs.
 Unlike lead generation websites, we do not sell your information to multiple lenders or third-party companies.

-Whether you are buying a new home or planning to refinance, you may be asking the question – ARM vs Fixed mortgage rate – which one is better?
-When you are trying to make a decision on whether to take an Adjustable Rate Mortgage or a Fixed, you should consider two factors:
+Whether you are buying a new home or planning to refinance, you may be asking the question – Adjustable Rate Mortgage (ARM) or Fixed mortgage rate – which one is better?
+When you are trying to make a decision on whether to take an Adjustable Rate Mortgage or a Fixed Rate, you should consider two factors:

 - What is the difference in the interest rate between an ARM & a Fixed?

 Let me elaborate this:

 Rates on ARMs are usually lower than fixed-rate loans.
 But the rates are fixed only for 5, 7, or 10 years.
 So if you do plan to live in your house for more than that period, you may risk your mortgage adjusting into a very high rate prevalent at that time.
 However, if the current interest rate difference is substantial you may still want to take the risk.

 This chart assumes a $400,000 loan, the fixed rate is at 3.25%, while for a 7 year ARM the start rate is 2.5%.
 In the first 7 years, you would have saved $13,440 in monthly payments on an ARM loan.
 Assume, the rate on the ARM adjusts to 4.5% after 7 years and stays at the same rate (i.e. 4.5%) for the next 23 years.
 In that case, if you chose the loan for 30 years Fixed-rate, you would have saved $38,724 in mortgage payments.